page last updated: April 2014

-These are sites that MFT have found useful on our backpacking wanders and we certainly haven't taken any backhand deals to promote them here, they were just useful sites that should aid you on your way, especially if you are heading off travelling for the first time.
-Remember that all travel books and websites aren't necessarily upto date and often contain mistakes (except for this one obviously) so it's a good idea to check more than one source and failing that just go with the flow and hope for the best.
-Anyway here they are:
+These are sites that we have found useful on our wanders around the world.
+They are websites that will help you both planning for and during your trip, especially if you are heading off travelling for the first time.
+Remember that all travel books and websites aren’t necessarily up-to date and often contain mistakes so it’s a good idea to check more than one source.

 If you’re too broke for hostels then why not stay for free with a complete stranger!
 Once you get going it’s surprisingly easy to find a bed or couch to sleep on for absolutely nothing.
 Better still there’s couchsurfing communities literally everywhere with a huge worldwide network of members.
 The idea is a little daunting at first but the whole idea works surprisingly well.

 Wwoofing!!!
 This has become something of a phenomenon and a godsend to people who want to see the world on limited funds.
 It’s a network offering volunteering opportunities on organic farms all over the world.
 In return for your volunteer help you get accommodation and food, as well a chance to learn about organic farming.

 WikiTravel is a relative newcomer built on the success of Wikipedia.
 It covers pretty much everywhere which is it’s main advantage although much like Wikipedia accurate information is not always guaranteed.
 Don’t take it as gospel but if it provides a good base for researching countries, deciding where to visit as well as tips on finding hostels and somewhere to drink.